scottrogowski/code2flow/README.md

 Usage
 -----

-To generate a DOT file run something like:
+To generate a DOT file, run something like:

 ```bash
 code2flow mypythonfile.py
 ```

-Or, for javascript:
+Or, for Javascript:

 ```bash
 code2flow myjavascriptfile.js